Updated: June 2026

 The population of Newfoundland and Labrador peaked in the early 1990s at just over 580,000.
 However, years of net out-migration and declining fertility rates, combined with the moratoriums in the groundfish fishery, caused the population to decline between 1993 and 2008.

-In 2008, population rose for the first time in 15 years.
+In 2008, the population rose for the first time in 15 years.
 This growth continued for nine years from 2008 to 2016 as major project activity spurred in-migration to the province.
 In-migration began to slow in 2013 and net migration became negative again in 2018 as economic activity declined due to major project timelines and low commodity prices.
-However, net migration became positive again in 2019 and, in 2023, as a result of record high net in-migration, the province had its largest population increase since 1976.
+However, net migration became positive again in 2019 and, in 2024, because of record high net in-migration, the province had its largest population increase since 1976.
+Population increased for the fifth consecutive year in 2025, following a small decline in 2020, and stood at 549,911 as of July 1, 2025.

 Natural population change, however, has been negative (more deaths than births) since 2012 and this is expected to continue for the foreseeable future and constrain population growth.